- 2020 onwards: Lecturer in Physical Geography, Loughborough University

-Edwin is involved in several ongoing research projects including the innovative use of analogue laboratory models of bedrock and braided river channels, and field projects in Iceland and New Zealand.
+Edwin is involved in several ongoing research projects including the innovative use of analogue laboratory models of bedrock and braided river channels, and field projects in the UK, Iceland and New Zealand.

 Edwin teaches broadly across physical geography, in particular geomorphology and fluvial environments.

 Current PhD Students:

 - Jamie MacManaway: “Evolution of Emerging Post-glacial Landscapes induced by a Changing Climate” (from 2024)

 - Will Norris: “Waterfalls, hillslopes & sediment: Understanding Critical controls on landscape evolution” (since 2022)

 - David Whitfield: “How does river morphology respond to climate change?
 How will this influence future UK flood risk?” (since 2021)